Provincial Nursing Float Pool

 Will I receive paid sick time and health benefits?

 Full-time and part-time nurses participating in the Provincial Float Pool will receive paid sick time and health benefits, commensurate to their working hours in accordance with the MNU Collective Agreement.
+Casual nurses may also opt in for EAP.

 Will I receive a pension?